-Mobility and accessibility is a key area to deliver solutions for a climate-resilient and sustainable future.
+Mobility and accessibility are key for delivering solutions for a climate-resilient and sustainable future.

 One of the greatest environmental challenges we face today lies in mobility.
 People need a seemingly infinite network of vehicles and transportation systems to uphold societies and economies.
 Cars.
 Busses.
 Trains.
 Trucks.
 And other modes of transport each leaving their indelible mark on the environment.